-"[...] in case of procedures in currencies other than Euro, the amount shall be converted to Euro using the exchange rate method mentioned in the Programme $[\ldots]$."
+"[...] in case of procedures in currencies other than Euro, the amount shall be converted to Euro using the exchange rate method mentioned in the Programme [...]."

-The exchange rate shall be the "monthly accounting rate of the Commission", which can be found in the Inforeuro website.
+The exchange rate shall be the "monthly accounting rate of the Commission", which can be found in the Inforeuro website at the following URL address: